john-mohr/portfolio/README.md

 skills used in software development, as well as providing an opportunity to learn what it's like to work with a team of developers, how to plan how you're going to develop software, and how to organize your work output as a team.

+# Utah Pride Center Web Application
+Working for a local organization was a great opportunity to work with a real client and deliver a product that meets their requirements,